-At December 31, 2012, the Bank was obligated under noncancelable leases for premises and equipment with remaining terms ranging from one to approximately three years.
-These leases provide for increased rental payments based upon increases in real estate taxes, operating costs, or selected price indexes.
+At December 31, 2013, the Bank was obligated under noncancelable leases for premises and equipment with remaining terms of approximately two years.
+These leases provide for increased lease payments based upon increases in real estate taxes, operating costs, or selected price indexes.

-Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance, and maintenance when included in rent), net of sublease rentals, was \$1 million for each of the years ended December 31, 2012 and 2011.
+Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance, and maintenance when included in rent), net of sublease rentals, was \$1 million for each of the years ended December 31, 2013 and 2012.
 Certain of the Bank's leases have options to renew.

-Future minimum rental payments under noncancelable operating leases, net of sublease rentals, with remaining terms of one year or more, at December 31, 2012, are as follows (in thousands):
+Future minimum lease payments under noncancelable operating leases, net of sublease rentals, with remaining terms of one year or more, at December 31, 2013, are as follows (in thousands):

-Opera ting leases
+Operati perating leases

-2013 \$ 574

-2014 651
+2014 \$ 651

 2015 166

-Future minimum rental payments \$ 1,391
+Future minimum lease payments \$ 817

-At December 31, 2012, there were no material unrecorded unconditional purchase commitments or obligations in excess of one year.
+At December 31, 2013, there were no material unrecorded unconditional purchase commitments or obligations in excess of one year.

-Under the Insurance Agreement of the Reserve Banks, each of the Reserve Banks has agreed to bear, on a per incident basis, a share of certain losses in excess of one percent of the capital paid-in of the claiming Reserve Bank, up to 50 percent of the total capital paid-in of all Reserve Banks.
+Under the Insurance Agreement of the Reserve Banks, each of the Reserve Banks has agreed to bear, on a perincident basis, a share of certain losses in excess of 1 percent of the capital paid-in of the claiming Reserve Bank, up to 50 percent of the total capital paid-in of all Reserve Banks.
 Losses are borne in the ratio of a Reserve Bank's capital paid-in to the total capital paid-in of all Reserve Banks at the beginning of the calendar year in which the loss is shared.
-No claims were outstanding under the agreement at December 31, 2012 and 2011.
+No claims were outstanding under the agreement at December 31, 2013 and 2012.